piastry/cifs-utils/mount.cifs.rst

 mapchars
-  Translate six of the seven reserved characters (not backslash, but including the colon, question mark, pipe, asterik, greater than and less than characters) to the remap range (above 0xF000), which also allows the CIFS client to recognize files created with such characters by Windows's Services for Mac.
+  Translate six of the seven reserved characters (not backslash, but including the colon, question mark, pipe, asterisk, greater than and less than characters) to the remap range (above 0xF000), which also allows the CIFS client to recognize files created with such characters by Windows's Services for Unix.
 This can also be useful when mounting to most versions of Samba (which also forbids creating and opening files whose names contain any of these seven characters).
 This has no effect if the server does not support Unicode on the wire.
 Please note that